If you're looking for the best tritium watches on the market today, this guide is for you:

-If you’re constantly in need of a stopwatch, make sure to choose a watch with a chronograph.
-If you always forget what day it is, maybe you need a watch that tells you more than the date.
+If you’re constantly in need of a stopwatch, like in a marathon, make sure to choose a watch with a chronograph feature.
+If you always forget the days of the week, maybe you need a watch that tells you more than the date and time.

 If you spend most of your time in a suit and tie, a bulky, military-style watch might be the wrong choice.

 If you’re a diver, your watch needs to be water resistant up to at least 200 meters.